alexdecapri/react-llamas/README.md

 # React-Llamas

-## A web application created for a Zappos internshi application.
+## A web application created for a Zappos web development internship application.
 Enjoy!

 See Heroku for deployed site.